 Ability to Keep Residents Mobile

-This metric measures the number of hospitalizations per 1,000 days of patient care.
-Keeping residents out of the hospital is important to the physical health of nursing home patients.
+Measures the number of hospitalizations per thousand days of patient care.
+Keeping residents out of the hospital is important to maintaining the physical health of patients.

 Short-term Care: Rehospitalizations